raphaelfloresca/backend-test/README.md

 ### Query all

-To query all exercises, run:
+To query all exercises and all its fields, run in GraphQL playground:

 ```gql
 {